dart-lang/site-www/src/get-dart/index.md

 * **Supported versions:** Windows 10 and 11.
 * **Supported architectures:** x64, IA32, ARM64.<br>
-  Support for ARM64 is experimental, and is available only in the dev channel.
+  Support for ARM64 is in preview, and is available only in the dev and beta channels.

 ### Linux